 5. How much does it really cost?

 Home care isn’t a one-size-fits all business, and costs can vary (especially if you’re starting from scratch).
 At Nurse Next Door, it costs our Franchise Partners $5k-10k for legal and accounting services, $2.5k-6k on insurance, and $500-10k on licenses and permits.
 The numbers can fall across a large spectrum depending on your location, the size of your operation, and other variables.

-The marketing, technology, branding, office, and other costs associated with making your home care business a success can extend upwards of $100k, and potentially reach $200k–especially when you have to consider cash flow for staff.
+The marketing, technology, branding, office, and other costs associated with making your home health care business a success can extend upwards of $100k, and potentially reach $200k–especially when you have to consider cash flow for staff.

 Rather than do this all yourself, have you thought about teaming up with someone who’s done it countless times and can handle the paperwork, marketing, and scheduling for you?
-Starting a home care business with Nurse Next Door means you can spend more time on the fun stuff.
+Starting a home health care business with Nurse Next Door means you can spend more time on the fun stuff.
 Leave the setup and admin to us!

 Here is how this family from Fishers, IN started their home care business.